ThomasHeim11/NLP-Beginner-Guide/README.md

-## Introduction
+## Introduction 🌟

-Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and humans through natural language.
-In this repository, we explore basic NLP tasks using the NLTK (Natural Language Toolkit) library in Python.
+Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and humans through natural language💬  In this repository, we explore basic NLP tasks using the NLTK (Natural Language Toolkit) library in Python🐍.

 ![image](https://github.com/ThomasHeim11/NLP-Beginner-Guide/assets/106417552/34aa823d-2200-40d3-8d6e-b8ee44123f16)

+📚
 In this repository, you'll find code examples that demonstrate various NLP techniques using NLTK.
 The examples cover the following topics:

 - **Segmentation**: Splitting text into sentences.